-Located just outside of Nashville, Tennessee, Montgomery Bell State Park is an outdoor oasis, encompassing 3,782 acres of lush forests and rocky rivers.
+Located just outside of Nashville, Tennessee, Montgomery Bell State Park is an outdoor oasis encompassing 3,782 acres of lush forests and rocky rivers.
 This gorgeous state park encapsulates a legacy as the former home of the largest iron industry in the state.
-If you take an RV trip to Montgomery Bell State Park you’ll have loads of outdoor adventure waiting for you, from biking on over 23 miles of untamed wilderness to boating on one of the park's three beautiful lakes.
+When you take an RV trip to Montgomery Bell State Park, you’ll have loads of outdoor adventure waiting for you, from biking on over 23 miles of untamed wilderness to boating on one of the park's three beautiful lakes.

 A motorhome vacation to Montgomery Bell State Park offers activities the whole family can enjoy.
-The kids will love swimming on the sandy beaches of Lake Acorn.
-You’ll love the chance to go fishing on the scenic Lake Woodhaven or Creech Hollow Lake to catch catfish, bream, and bass.
+The kids will love swimming on the sandy beaches of Lake Acorn, and anglers will jump at the chance to go fishing on the scenic Lake Woodhaven or Creech Hollow Lake to catch catfish, bream, and bass.
 You can go golfing while spotting native wildlife in the wooded pinelands like wild turkey, deer, and geese.
 Or you can explore the over 3,700 acres of this enchanting natural oasis by hiking on 19 miles of nature trails winding around the park.
-You can even explore a replica log house and sandstone chapel that were originally built in the 1800s.
+You can even explore a replica log house and sandstone chapel that were both originally built in the 1800s.

 If you take an RV road trip to Montgomery Bell State Park during the summer you’ll enjoy sunny days with temperatures typically in the 80s.
 Winter usually reaches temperatures in the 40s, but there are still plenty of activities to enjoy year-round.
-No matter what brings you to Tennessee, a motorhome escape to Montgomery Bell State Park will bring you into the serenity and solitude of nature, while still being close to all the action of Nashville.
+With over 100 RV friendly sites with a variety of hookup options available, a motorhome escape to Montgomery Bell State Park will bring you into the serenity and solitude of nature, while still being close to all the action of Nashville.

 RV Rentals in Montgomery Bell State Park